BMW M4: M4 CS

+The CS also arrives with a specially tuned chassis that features revised wheel camber settings and anti-roll bars intended to improve handling; a cast aluminum strut brace increases torsional rigidity.
+BMW also recalibrated the adaptive dampers and the electrically assisted steering system.

+BMW claimed it recorded a 7:21:99 lap time around the Nürburgring Nordschleife track.

 M Performance Parts

 M Performance Parts can be fitted to all models.
-These includes a wing, carbon fibre side skirts, an M Performance Exhaust system, canards, a carbon fibre splitter, a carbon fibre diffuser and rear ground effects.
+These include a wing, carbon fibre side skirts, an M Performance Exhaust system, canards, a carbon fibre splitter, a carbon fibre diffuser and rear ground effects.
 The M Performance currently released one set of design style that has been produced by many different factories.
 The G80 and G82 M3, M4 are the only G chassis M available with M performance design.

 Special editions

 M4 x KITH

-In October 2020, BMW released their collaboration with Kith, a lifestyle brand providing clothing items for children and adults, for the G80 generation M4.
+In October 2020, BMW released their collaboration with Kith, a lifestyle brand centered around fashion, for the G82 generation M4.
 The car has been named BMW M4 x KITH.
 Production was limited to only 150 units worldwide and they have a slight premium over the basic form 2021 BMW M4.
 Slight differences are noticed on the seats with a specific colouration with kith embossed multiple times on the headrest, creating a specific pattern.
 The carbon roof has the Kith logo.
 Exterior-wise the car is fully matte black, silver and white.